aUnicornDev/loan-app/README.md

     python manage.py runserver

-You can now access the server at http://localhost:8000
+You can now access the server at http://localhost:8000 (*It is adviced to used the postman collection after importing it.*)

 To run tests (Unit and Integration)